davidkorenblyum/Quantum-Computation-of-the-Deutsch-Jozsa-Algorithm/README.md

 A constant funtion always gives the same output, regardless of the input.
 A balanced funtion outputs 0 for half the possible inputs and 1 for the other half.

-The goal of the Deutsch-Jozsa Algorithm is to determine whether the given black box function is constant or balanced using the fewest possible queries.
+The goal of the Deutsch-Jozsa Algorithm is to determine whether the given black box function is constant or balanced using the fewest possible input queries.

 With a classical computer, you will need to make many queries to the black box to determine whether the function is constant or balanced.
 But the Deutsch-Jozsa Algorithm in the quantum world allows us to solve this problem with just one query.